apache/pinot/docs/customizations.rst

 7. Routing strategies
 ^^^^^^^^^^^^^^^^^^^^^
 We have many routing strategies which you can find under the `RoutingTableBuilder <https://github.com/apache/incubator-pinot/blob/master/pinot-broker/src/main/java/org/apache/pinot/broker/routing/builder/RoutingTableBuilder.java>`_ interface.
-More details about which one to use depending on your usecase can be found in `Tuning Pinot <https://pinot.readthedocs.io/en/latest/tuning_pinot.html>`_.
+More details about which one to use depending on your usecase can be found in :ref:`tuning-pinot`.
 By default we will use `DefaultOfflineRoutingTableBuilder <https://github.com/apache/incubator-pinot/blob/master/pinot-broker/src/main/java/org/apache/pinot/broker/routing/builder/DefaultOfflineRoutingTableBuilder.java>`_ or the `DefaultRealtimeRoutingTableBuilder <https://github.com/apache/incubator-pinot/blob/master/pinot-broker/src/main/java/org/apache/pinot/broker/routing/builder/DefaultRealtimeRoutingTableBuilder.java>`_.

 You can write your own routing table builder by implementing the ``org.apache.pinot.broker.routing.builder.RoutingTableBuilder`` interface.
 The routing table builder can be set in the table config as